 STRUCTURE

-The APT-PP consists of the Plenary, a Chairman, Vice-Chairmen, Working Groups and a Steering Committee.
+The APT-PP consists of the Plenary, a Chair, Vice-Chairs, Working Groups and a Steering Committee.

 Plenary

 The Plenary is responsible for making final decisions and approvals regarding all matters considered within APT-PP.

 The Plenary shall meet as decided by the APT Management Committee to discuss outstanding issues related to ITU PPs, to monitor the status of work items and to take action when required.